CodeScop/Oge-Mai-Field-Guide/history/hunthistory03.md

 - Rib Wings Tattoo - 25 Hunter Tokens
 - Torso Wings Tattoo - 25 Hunter Tokens
 - Hunt Cloak - 150 Hunter Tokens

+# Late Sept 2020

+September 24 set up the last part of Season 3, which did not involve an event (which I admit was a relief to this chronicler after a very involved August and a just-wrapped event and a new area opening up soon).

+### New S3 Quests: Late Sept 2020

+- A Bubble Dream

+(Also, the new Velts quest "A Battle of Evolution" became available to anyone caught up on the Velts chain, but I'm counting that as S4.
+Also, the Valley of the Sheep quest became available again, presumably sometime in S2.)

+### New S3 Hunt Monsters: Late Sept 2020

+- Caretaker

+(Also, Velts: Dust shows up, again on the Velts chain and not the Season sequence, but again I'm counting that as S4.
+See S4 for that and others.)

+### New S3 Resources: Late Sept 2020

+None.

+### Hunter Token Sources: Late Sept 2020

+Putting this as S4 info.

+### New Wardrobe Items: Late Sept 2020

+Also S4